- Where do I go to meet one of your puppies?

 We typically have puppies under our care anywhere from 2 weeks to 8 weeks or more.
 Our puppies do not attend our adoption events until they are at least 8 weeks of age.
 If you are interested in meeting one of our puppies, submitting an adoption application is the first place to start.
 Once we receive your application, one of our volunteers will respond as soon as possible (this may take a few days) regarding when they will be available.

-Typically, we will offer the option to schedule a meet and greet, whether in the foster home or during an adoption event.
-Scheduling a meet and greet time is always recommended, as puppies are very popular and we receive a lot of applications for them.
+If you’re application is approved, we will offer the option to schedule a meet and greet.
+Scheduling a meet and greet time is required, as puppies are very popular and we receive a lot of applications for them.
 Scheduling a time helps us organize and plan to help the adoption process go as smooth and quickly as possible.

 Can I bring my kids?